 5. Set Boundaries For Your Family and Friends

-Make sure that you are not scheduling your work time around social or family obligations.
-However, also make sure that you are setting boundaries for your family and friends so that they do not become an obstacle to your work productivity.
+Make sure that you're setting boundaries for your family and friends so that they do not become an obstacle to your work productivity.
 Letting your family and friends know your work schedule is imperative to avoiding any conflict or temptation.